NOAA-EMC/MLGEFS/readme.md

 # MLGEFS: Machine Learning-based Global Ensemble Forecast System
-This package contains scripts to run and an ensemble-based cascaded version of the GraphCast weather model for the Global Ensemble Forecast System (GEFS).
+This package contains scripts to run an ensemble-based cascaded version of the GraphCast weather model for the Global Ensemble Forecast System (GEFS).
 It also provides the pre-trained model (weights) to run MLGEFS:

 ## Table of Contents
 - [Overview](#overview)